iifl-logo

 REMUNERATION POLICY

 Based on the recommendation of the Nomination and Remuneration Committee, the Board has approved the Remuneration Policy of the Company for selection and appointment of Directors, senior management personnel, their remuneration, succession plans and Board diversity.
 The salient features of same is enclosed as Annexure 5 to this report.
-Weblink to access the policy is https://supersales.co.in/Disclosure- under-regulation-46/policies.
-The composition of Nomination and Remuneration committee is given in the Corporate Governance Report.
+The policy is posted in the website of the Company.
+Weblink to access the policy is https://supersales.co.in/Disclosure-under-regulation-46/policies.

-A certificate from the Statutory Auditors of the Company regarding compliance of the conditions of Corporate Governance is enclosed as Annexure 6.
+A certificate from the Statutory Auditors the Company regarding compliance of the conditions of Corporate Governance is enclosed as Annexure 6.
 Pursuant to Regulation 34(2)(f) of Listing Regulations, applicability of providing the Business Responsibility and Sustainability Report does not arise.

 Information pursuant to Rule 5 of the Companies (Appointment and Remuneration of Managerial personnel) Rules, 2014

-List of top 10 employees based on salary drawn is enclosed as Annexure - 7.
+List of Top 10 employees based on salary drawn is enclosed as Annexure 7.
 Company is not paying any commission to the Directors and Managing Director.

 Disclosures under the Sexual Harassment of women at work place (Prevention, Prohibition and Redressal) Act, 2013